 There are so many actions we can do each day for us to help the environment and live more sustainably.

-You can make zero waste swaps and learn about tips and tricks about how to reduce your waste.
+You can make zero waste swaps and learn tips and tricks on how to reduce your waste.

 But sometimes, when we see all the things we can do to be more sustainable, it can be overwhelming.